analyticsgym/analytics_fundamentals/0_sql/5_timestamps_and_dates.md

        UNION ALL
     SELECT '2022-04-02 08:21:00'::timestamp AS original_timestamp
        UNION ALL
     SELECT '2022-04-02 11:59:59'::timestamp AS original_timestamp
          UNION ALL
     SELECT '2022-04-02 12:00:00'::timestamp AS original_timestamp
          UNION ALL
     SELECT '2022-04-02 16:30:00'::timestamp AS original_timestamp
 )

 SELECT
     original_timestamp,
-	  -- if timestamp in morning then +12 hours keeps the timestamp in same day -- if timestamp at noon or later then +12 hours pushes timestamp to the next day (original_timestamp + INTERVAL '12 hours')::DATE AS rounded_to_nearest_calendar_day FROM sample_data
+      -- if timestamp is before noon then +12 hours keeps the timestamp in same day -- if timestamp at noon or later then +12 hours pushes timestamp to the next day (original_timestamp + INTERVAL '12 hours')::DATE AS rounded_to_nearest_calendar_day FROM sample_data
 ORDER BY 1